 Understanding the science behind the source of geothermal energy

-The hottest part of our planet, known as the core, is around 1800 miles below the earth’s surface.
-The core’s heat is a result of friction and gravitational pull generated during the earth’s formation.
+The hottest part of our planet, the core, is around 1800 miles below the earth’s surface.
+The core’s heat results from friction and gravitational pull generated during the earth’s formation.
 That would be around 4 billion years ago!

 Radioactive decay is a recurring process in the core responsible for a significant portion of the heat.
 The temperature of the earth’s core is above 9,000 degrees Fahrenheit.
 Henceforth, this immense heat is always escaping outwards.

 In due process, various geological matters such as water, rocks, and gases get heated up.
-As a result, the temperature from the earth’s surface to the core is always on the rise.
+As a result, the temperature from the earth’s surface to the core is always rising.
 This temperature change is called a geothermal gradient.

-The geothermal gradient is approximately around 1 degree Fahrenheit per 77 feet of depth (25 degrees Celsius per 1 kilometer of depth).
+The geothermal gradient is approximately 1 degree Fahrenheit per 77 feet of depth (25 degrees Celsius per 1 kilometer).
 When the underground rocks heat to about 1,300-2,400 degrees Fahrenheit (700-1,300 degrees Celsius), they convert into magma.

 As the magma flows around the earth’s mantle and lower crust, they heat the nearby rocks and underground aquifers.
 Hereafter, hot water is released through hot springs, steam exhausts, mud pots, underwater hydrothermal outlets, and geysers.

 Now that’s our various sources of geothermal energy.
 The extreme heat produced by these sources can be taken and used directly.
 Or we can also use the steam generated in due process to generate electricity.

 What is dry geothermal heat?